MrLightgun/MiSTerSindenDriver/README.md

 If you run without the lowresource and mediumresource flag then it just runs normally which still runs OK but theoretically things like PSX that also need to hit the ARM CPU could be affected.

+The default mode for MiSTer should be lowresource and in discussions and any trouble shooting I will assume this is what is being used.
+Having the very small resource footprint is a key part of the MiSTer Sinden Lightgun support.

 Overclocking will most likely improve performance but is not required and I haven't actually tested it either.

 There will be further improvements with the driver in the future.